-Special Notice - Please be reminded that whenever we reach temperatures in the teens, we suggest that you leave a thin, steady stream of water running.
+Special Notice - Please be reminded that whenever we reach temperatures in the teens or below, we suggest that you leave a thin, steady stream of water running.
 This stream should measure out to be about a quarter gallon of water per minute.

 There are several measures that can be taken to prevent winter water disasters.